 Five-City Tour to China - May 9-15, 2018

-Pacific Symphony President John Forsyte said: “We are proud of the role we will be playing as cultural ambassadors for Orange County and the community.
+Pacific Symphony President John Forsyte said: “We are proud of the role we played as cultural ambassadors for Orange County and the community.
 As Pacific Symphony looks forward to its 40th anniversary next season, we are gratified by the support we have received from the diverse communities of Orange County over the decades.
 The county’s Asian-American population is the third largest in the country, and the Chinese community in particular has experienced explosive growth.
 Since 2013 we have been devoted to engaging with the Chinese communities of the region and building on its enthusiasm for symphonic music.
 Crossing the Pacific Rim to perform for the Chinese population on the mainland is the logical extension of the work we’ve been doing here in Orange County.”

-Longtime Pacific Symphony supporters Sandy Segerstrom Daniels and Sally Segerstrom have provided a major lead gift in support of the tour.
+Longtime Pacific Symphony supporters Sandy Segerstrom Daniels and Sally Segerstrom provided a major lead gift in support of the tour.

 “The Segerstrom family have been generous patrons throughout the 40-year history of Pacific Symphony.
 This latest gift is yet another example of their undying generous spirit and ongoing commitment to the unparalleled quality of life in Southern California.
 The institution is grateful to Sandy Segerstrom Daniels and Sally Segerstrom for their visionary commitment as lead sponsors of the tour,” commented Joann Leatherby, board chairman.
 “We are proud to have the opportunity to represent Orange County’s vibrant cultural arts scene to audiences across China.”

 Pacific Symphony also received a dollar-for-dollar match up to $150,000 to support the tour from Overseas Business Consulting, Inc.